 - Hotels and resorts may be operating with reduced staff.

-Avoiding Spring Break -- Throughout March and into mid-April, it's spring-break season in the Caribbean for vacationing college and high school students.
-Expect beach parties, sports events, and musical entertainment; if the idea of hundreds of partying fraternity kids doesn't appeal to you, beware.
-When you make your reservations, ask if your hotel is planning to host any big groups of kids.
+Avoiding Spring Break: Throughout March and into mid-April, it's spring-break season in the Caribbean for vacationing college students.
+Expect beach parties, sports events, and musical entertainment.
+If the idea of partying fraternity bros fills you with anxiety, beware.
+When you make your reservations, ask if your hotel is planning to host any big spring break events.

-Inland, temperatures decrease by approximately .55°C for every 91m (about 1°F for every 300-ft.) increase in elevation.
+Inland, temperatures decrease by approximately 0.55°C for every 91m (about 1°F for every 300-ft.) increase in elevation.

-The Hurricane Season -- The curse of Jamaican weather, the hurricane season, officially lasts from June 1 to November 30 -- but there's no need for panic.
+The Hurricane Season: The curse of Jamaican weather, the hurricane season, officially lasts from June 1 to November 30.
 Satellite weather forecasts generally give adequate warning so that precautions can be taken.
-If you're heading to Jamaica during the hurricane season, you can call your local branch of the National Weather Service (listed in your phone directory under the U.S. Department of Commerce) for a weather forecast.
+If you're heading to Jamaica during the hurricane season, monitor forecasts made by the National Weather Service and the Weather Channel.